QuantConnect/Documentation/v2/our-platform/api-reference/file-management.rst

 Create a File
 -------------

 Add a file to the specified project with the specified file name and contents.
+The API returns a copy of the file and confirmation it was successful.
+The file directory location can be denoted by the slashes in the filename.

 Path
 ====